 You may also like

-Home insurance premiums have fallen by 5.6% in the last 12 months and by 6.4% since their June peak as a result of the C...
+Home insurance premiums have fallen by 3.7% over the past 12 months as a result of the COVID-19 pandemic Prices are expe...

 Ongoing pricing battle pushes home insurance premiums down